 - Based ONLY on county Land Use Code, OVPC approves or denies administrative proposals from landowners( for example, a landowner wants a conditional use permit).
 Landowners can appeal denials to Weber County Commission.
 For better or worse, legally OVPC can only apply criteria enshrined in our Land Use Code.
 The only chance the public has to affect the outcome is to insist that OVPC follow the Code in both intent and detail.
-Indeed, public outrage or support is irrelevant to the process; the petition must be approved or denied based on meeting minimum standards in the code.
+Indeed, public outrage or support is irrelevant to the process; a developer petition must be approved or denied based on meeting minimum standards in the code.

-The only way for Valley residents to affect how development occurs is to work for legislative changes to the Land Use Code that will preserve what we like about the Valley as best we can.
+The only way for Valley residents to affect how development occurs is to work for legislative changes to the Land Use Code .
 When public outrage occurs about a particular project, its source is always a weakness in our Land Use Code.

 Here are some useful tools and links to see what is going on in terms of planning: